PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

 tags:
   - "#COM"
 ---

-Occasionally, an [InProc Server](/study/factoids/computer/microsoft/com/apartment-models/inproc-server) may have multiple apartments.
-There are 3 types of of apartment:
+The apartment model is COM's way of communicating whether a server is thread safe.
+A COM server typically has one apartment.
+There are 3 types:

 - Single-Threaded Apartment (STA)
 - Multithreaded Apartment (MTA)
 - Thread-Neutral Apartment (TNA)

+Occasionally, a COM server may have multiple apartments.

-One process may have multiple STA apartments, a single MTA and a single TNA, in any combination.
+One server may have multiple STA apartments, a single MTA and a single TNA, in any combination.
 If you don't specify anything, by default both server and client go into the 'main' STA.
 This was the only option available in Win16.

-A COM server can live in an STA, MTA or TNA apartment and a COM client can live in an STA or MTA apartment.
+A COM server can have an STA, MTA or TNA apartment and a COM client can have an STA or MTA apartment.
 It's a complicated subject, which starts off on the wrong foot with inconsistent terminology.

-The apartment model of a COM server is specified in the class's registry entry under `HKEY_CLASSES_ROOT\CLSID\<GUID>\InprocServer32\ThreadingModel`.
+The apartment model of an [InProc Server](/notes/computer/microsoft/com/apartment-models/inproc-server) is specified in the class's registry entry under `HKEY_CLASSES_ROOT\CLSID\<GUID>\InprocServer32\ThreadingModel`.
 The options are

 | ThreadingModel | Apartment |
 |---|---|